spectrocloud/librarium/content/docs/00-release-notes.md

 Palette now supports the following new features and enhancements for various cloud providers:

 ### Features:
-- **Launch Template** support for Amazon Elastic Kubernetes Service (Amazon EKS).
+- Launch Template support for Amazon Elastic Kubernetes Service (Amazon EKS).
 Users can use custom Amazon Machine Image (AMI) for EKS nodes and customize EBS root volumes.

-- **IAM roles for service accounts*** (IRSA) support for AWS infrastructure clusters.
+- IAM roles for service accounts (IRSA) support for AWS infrastructure clusters.
 It will allow users to leverage IAM role-based access to the pods' service account.

-- Google Kubernetes Engine (GKE) support.
+- GKE support.
+Users can now deploy clusters to Google Kubernetes Engine (GKE).

-- **Custom registry** support using *ImageSwap* from Palette allows users to enable ImageSwap and its configuration from the k8s pack, and Palette manages ImageSwap for users without needing an add-on layer.
+- Custom registry support using *ImageSwap* from Palette allows users to enable ImageSwap and its configuration from the k8s pack, and Palette manages ImageSwap for users without needing an add-on layer.

 - Cox Edge Provider upgrade to 0.5.4.
 It brings support for worker load balancer and customizable volume mounts for VMs.